w3f/General-Grants-Program/rfp-proposal/proposal-template.md

 ## Deliverables :nut_and_bolt:

 Please list the potential deliverables of the project as detailed as possible.
-If possible please also estimate the required work and potential milestones below.
+If possible, please also estimate the required work and potential milestones below.

 * **Total Estimated Duration:** Duration of the whole project
 * **Full-time equivalent (FTE):**  Workload of an employed person ([see](https://en.wikipedia.org/wiki/Full-time_equivalent))